 The yoga mat has helped me in many ways to heal, to focus and be present, and has helped me build strength.
 As a Metis man I want to bring my community, personal, outdoor, and life experiences to the studio.

 - Master of Education through U of Regina in 2016

 - Bachelor of Education through U of Saskatchewan in 2004

 As a child, though my exposure to worldly things was limited, I was intrigued by the East.
 I remember seeing the word “Yoga” on a book in my home.
 I loved listening to my dad's Beatles records and appreciated their influences from Indian culture and mysticism.
 As a teen I was inquisitive and I would explore and inquire about matters like “who am I?” and “what is the meaning of life?”

-I officially began on the path of Yoga when I found my beloved teacher Karen Skoronski in 2002.
+I officially began on the path of Yoga when I found my teacher Karen Skoronski in 2002.
 As a young mother and university student I found through steady practice had to face myself.
 I could heal old wounds; I could un-do the recurring patterns passed down from my family of origin.
 Yoga helped me cope with stress and the hectic life of marriage, parenting, and university.
 I started to find the light within and loved myself for the very first time.
 I fell in love with a practice, a system, an art.
 Yoga healed me; it gave me a method to explore myself and it changed my course.